lionelvoirol/demo_array_job_slurm/README.md

       8602501_1000 shared-cp  my_simu username  R       0:05      1 cpu117
 ```

 That's it!
 Once all arrays of the simulation are computed, the recombination and cleaning script will be launched.
-YOu will then find your results under `my_simu`.
+You will then find your results under `my_simu`.
 More specifically,

 - The matrix of all results under `my_simu/mat_result_simulation_date_time.rda`
 - The `.Rout` for all array job under `my_simu/report`